-SEC. \\\\.
-Section 11349 of the Government Code is amended to read:

-11349.
-The following definitions standards govern the interpretation of this chapter operation of Section 11349.1:

-- (a) "Necessity" means the record of the rulemaking proceeding demonstrates by substantial evidence the need for a regulation taking into account the totality of the record.
+- SEC. \\\.
+Section 11349 of the Government Code is amended to read: - 11349.
+The following definitions provisions govern the interpretation of this chapter review of a proposed regulation under Section 11349.1: - (a) "Necessity" means the record of the rulemaking proceeding demonstrates by substantial evidence the need for a regulation taking into account the totality of the record.
 For purposes of this standard, evidence includes, but is not limited to, facts, studies, and expert opinion.
-A regulation satisfies the necessity standard if the major provisions of the regulation and any specific provisions of the regulation that have been challenged by public comment are shown by substantial evidence in the rulemaking file to be necessary to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific, taking into account the totality of the record.
+A regulation satisfies the necessity standard if the major provisions of the regulation and any specific provisions of the regulation that have been challenged are shown by substantial evidence in the rulemaking file to be necessary to effectuate the purpose of the statute, court decision, or other provision of law that the regulation implements, interprets, or makes specific, taking into account the totality of the record.
 For the purposes of this subdivision, the following terms have the following meanings: - (1) "Evidence" includes rationales, facts, studies, and expert opinion.
 Where the need for a regulation is based on policy judgments and cannot, as a practical matter, be demonstrated by facts or expert opinion, a statement of the adopting agency's rationale for the necessity of the regulation shall be considered substantial evidence.
-An agency that relies on a statement of its rationale for the necessity of the regulation under this subdivision must explain why the necessity of the regulation cannot, as a practical matter, be demonstrated by facts or expert opinion.

-- (2) A provision is "challenged" if a public comment opposes the provision or asserts that it is unnecessary and states a specific reason for that opposition or assertion. - (b) "Authority" means the provision of law which permits or obligates the agency to adopt, amend, or repeal a regulation.
-A regulation satisfies the authority standard if the adopting agency identifies a statute that authorizes or requires the regulation. - (c) "Clarity" means written or displayed so that the meaning of regulations will be easily understood by those persons directly affected by them.
+An agency that relies on a statement of its rationale for the necessity of the regulation under this subdivision must explain why the necessity of the regulation cannot, as a practical matter, be demonstrated by facts or expert opinion. - (2) A provision is "challenged" if a public comment opposes the provision or asserts that it is unnecessary and states a specific reason for that opposition or assertion. - (b) "Authority" means the provision of law which permits or obligates the agency to adopt, amend, or repeal a regulation.
+A regulation satisfies the authority standard if the regulation is authorized or required by statute. - (c) "Clarity" means written or displayed so that the meaning of regulations will be easily understood by those persons directly affected by them.
 A regulation satisfies the clarity standard if it is drafted so that it can be easily understood by those who will be directly affected by it. - (d) "Consistency" means being A regulation satisfies the consistency standard if it is in harmony with, and not in conflict with or contradictory to, existing statutes, court decisions, or other provisions of law. - (e) "Reference" means the statute, court decision, or other provision of law which the agency implements, interprets, or makes specific by adopting, amending, or repealing a regulation.
-A regulation satisfies the reference standard if the adopting agency identifies each provision of law that the regulation is intended to implement, interpret, or make specific. - (f) "Nonduplication" means that a regulation A regulation satisfies the nonduplication standard if the regulation does not serve the same purpose as a state or federal statute or another regulation.
+A regulation satisfies the reference standard if the adopting agency has provided the office with a complete and accurate list of the provisions of law that the regulation implements, interprets, or makes specific.

+(f) "Nonduplication" means that a regulation A regulation satisfies the nonduplication standard if the regulation does not serve the same purpose as a state or federal statute or another regulation.
 This standard requires that an agency proposing to amend or adopt a regulation must identify any state or federal statute or regulation which is overlapped or duplicated by the proposed regulation and justify any overlap or duplication.
 This standard is not intended to prohibit state agencies from printing relevant portions of enabling legislation in regulations when the duplication is necessary to satisfy the clarity standard in paragraph (3) of subdivision (a) of Section 11349.1 provided in subdivision (c).
 This standard is intended to prevent the indiscriminate incorporation of statutory language in a regulation.